Index (publishing): References in popular culture

 In "The Library of Babel", a short story by Jorge Luis Borges, there is an index of indexes that catalogues all of the books in the library, which contains all possible books.

 Kurt Vonnegut's novel Cat's Cradle includes a character who is a professional indexer and believes that "indexing [is] a thing that only the most amateurish author [undertakes] to do for his own book."
 She claims to be able to read an author's character through the index he created for his own history text, and warns the narrator, an author, "Never index your own book."

 Vladimir Nabokov's novel Pale Fire includes a parody of an index, reflecting the insanity of the narrator.

 Mark Danielewski's novel House of Leaves contains an exhaustive 41 page index of words in the novel, including even large listings for inconsequential words such as the, and, and in.

 J. G. Ballard's "The Index" is a short story told through the form of an index to an "unpublished and perhaps suppressed" autobiography.

+Barbara Pym's novel No Fond Return of Love involves two characters, Dulcie Mainwaring and Viola Dace, who work as professional indexers.
+Indexing is described throughout the novel as a "thankless task."